| |

 old crock: vintage car

-olinda: jequirity, a plant (Abrus precatorius) with small, bright red seeds with a black tip, similar to madati seeds (Sinhala) (known in the Carribean as jumbie beads?)
+olinda: jequirity (Abrus precatorius), a plant with small, bright red seeds with a black tip, similar to madati seeds (Sinhala)

 > Olinda seeds are used in olinda keliya, a traditional board game known elsewhere as mancala.
 Variations of mancala are played throughout Africa and Asia, usually with pebbles or cowrie shells.

-olu: a type of water lily (Nymphaea pubescens) (Sinhala)
+olu: a type of water lily (Nymphaea pubescens), usually white (sudu olu) or red (Sinhala)

 (Click here to see a photograph)